What is the Present Simple?

 |

-To create a question in the Present Simple form, we take the aforesaid verbs (do and does) and put them at the beginning.
-The subject follows after the auxiliary word, and the main verb comes after the noun.
+To create questions in Present Simple, we take do and does and put them at the beginning.
+The subject follows the auxiliary word, and the main verb comes after the noun.

 | Question | Answer |